-To schedule a visit from a residential facility, contact tour coordinator Catherine Jones by email > or by phone at 434.243.2050.
+To schedule a visit from a residential facility, contact tour coordinator Riley McCall by email > or by phone at 434.243.2050.

 Programs for early stage participants and their caregivers are held on the third Thursday of each month, from 2:30–3:15 pm, and provide a supportive social environment for all.

 To join the early stage group, contact Sharon Hughes by email > or by phone at 434.973.6122, ext.
 123